AxdeKlerk/Searchlight-Promotions-2/README.md

  A simple title to let the user know that they have been invited and welcomed to the site that sits alongside the carousel images (see above).

  ### 8. About
- Indicates a section of the website design for the users to get to know the business owners, how it all came into being and planned future developments.
-It also includes a photo, shaped as an oval, of both the owners of the business with another artist: Sam Spade of the Midnight Runners, with padding and title:
+ The title indicates a section of the website design for the users to get to know the business owners, how it all came into being and planned future developments.
+The about image was chosen to encapsulate the energy of the company with both owners enjoying themselves with the lead singer of an American touring band: The Midnight Devils, with padding and title:

  ![about-img](https://github.com/user-attachments/assets/fc1aacab-11d6-4fe6-8b73-73bbbaa484d9)

  ### 9. Events
- Indicates the section of the web page where the users can find out what gigs have been planned and how to get tickets
+ The title indicates the section of the web page where the users can find out what gigs have been planned and how to get tickets.
+All event card images are current marketing image posters used on Facebook and other marketing media.
+Their size is not consistent, but it was more important to keep the material consistent than to resize the images.
+Thus, the event cards were set to the end of the column to create some cohesion for the viewing experience, placing the cta-btns in-line with each other.

 ![events-1](https://github.com/user-attachments/assets/c51a33fd-12a6-4d9b-a8eb-ebaa0a8ac1a6)
 ![events-2](https://github.com/user-attachments/assets/0a28d58c-1092-4a99-90df-acd84461ec1f)